 RIGHT-TO-KNOW LAW REQUEST POLICY

 This written policy outlines the proper procedures for requesting records from the Fairview Township Police Department under Pennsylvania’s Right-to-Know Law, Act 3 of 2008 §§ 702-703.
-Questions regarding this policy should be directed to the Right-to-Know Officer, Lt.
-Jason C. Loper, Fairview Township Police Department, at (717) 901-5267.
+Questions regarding this policy should be directed to the Right-to-Know Officer, Chief of Police Jason C. Loper, Fairview Township Police Department, at (717) 901-5267.

 IMPORTANT NOTICE: Under the Right-to-Know Law, investigative reports (ie. incident reports and police reports) are exempted from the definition of a “public record”, therefore, any such request will be denied.